 Very rarely, two artworks will enter the world at the same time and become inextricable twins, or in the case of Alexandre Cabanel’s Birth of Venus and Manet’s Luncheon on the Grass, opposite sides of the same coin.
 Let’s set the scene.
 While Abraham Lincoln was signing the Emancipation Proclamation and sparking the U.S. Civil War, a different kind of revolution was beginning in France—the overthrow of the Paris Salon.

-The year is 1863, and for more than a century the official art exhibition of the Académie des Beaux-Arts had dominated the artistic landscape of the western world.
-A strict ranking of artistic themes, girded by rigid stylistic traditions had defined and upheld the long-running style we now call “Academicism.”
-It is incredibly difficult to overstate the impact of the Salon.
+The year was 1863, and for more than a century the official art exhibition of the Académie des Beaux-Arts had dominated the artistic landscape of the western world.
+Strict ranking of artistic themes, girded by rigid stylistic traditions, had defined and upheld the long-running style we now call Academicism.
+It is difficult to overstate the impact of the Salon.
 50,000 people a day might visit the Salon and artists like Alexandre Cabanel and William-Adolphe Bouguereau, who played to the tastes of the critics, became wealthy and famous, with emperors and kings as their patrons.
-But 1863 is special, because it’s the year when Western art evolved past the Academy.
+But 1863 was special, because it’s the year Western art evolved past the Academy.

-Back to the Venus.
-Cabanel was 40 years old when he painted The Birth of Venus, an incredibly successful painter at the height of his influence.
-In fact, Cabanel had just been elected to serve as a member of the Institut de France, the group responsible for managing the Paris Salon.
-So Cabanel, a long-running favorite of the Salon is now a juror.
-Naturally, his Birth of Venus is accepted and given pride of place.
-It is, of course, a gorgeous work of art.
-A classical theme interpreted with unparalleled grace and sensitivity, still considered to be one of the best examples of Academic art.
+Back to Venus.
+Cabanel was forty when he painted The Birth of Venus, a successful painter at the height of his influence.
+Cabanel had just been elected to serve as a member of the Institut de France, the group responsible for managing the Paris Salon.
+So Cabanel, already a long-running favorite of the Salon was now a juror as well.
+Naturally, his Birth of Venus was accepted and given pride of place.
+It is a gorgeous work of art.
+A classical theme interpreted with unparalleled grace and sensitivity, considered to be one of the finest examples of Academic art.
 And it’s surprisingly subtle!
 No clamshell, no grand landscape, just pearlescent female perfection and attendant cherubim washing into shore.
 The goddess looks sleepy, her arm raised in a gentle stretch, her back arching across the waves.
 She is both life-sized and monumental, reclining across the vastness of the sea.
 Cabanel knew his audience, perfectly cloaking erotic art in the sacred robes of history painting.

 So here is our odd couple, Cabanel’s Venus and Manet’s Luncheon.
 The pinnacle of grand, idealized Academic art.
 A flawless Venus perfectly fit to the tastes of a privileged, educated elite and an awkward luncheon that strips the artifice from the nude body.
 It’s important to see these works together, because each without the other is only one half of the story.
 But how does the story end?